na-stewart/ULibSync/README.md

 ### Commands

-!syncbans: Syncs ULib bans to the ULibSync database.
+`!syncbans`: Syncs ULib bans to the ULibSync database.

-!syncbanslocal: Syncs ULibSync ban data locally from the ULibSync database.
+`!syncbanslocal`: Syncs ULibSync ban data locally from the ULibSync database.

-!syncgroups: Syncs ULib groups to the ULibSync database.
+`!syncgroups`: Syncs ULib groups to the ULibSync database.

-!syncgroupslocal: Syncs ULibSync groups locally from the ULibSync database.
+`!syncgroupslocal`: Syncs ULibSync groups locally from the ULibSync database.
 A map change may be required for ULX to reflect any changes.

-!syncusers: Syncs ULib users to the ULibSync database.
+`!syncusers`: Syncs ULib users to the ULibSync database.

-!syncuserslocal: Syncs ULibSync users locally from the ULibSync database.
+`!syncuserslocal`: Syncs ULibSync users locally from the ULibSync database.

 ### Bans